FAQ

 - Collaborateurs : Jumpstart understands that in some cases parents/guardians may need support to help complete their application.
 During the application process, the parent/guardian can identify a collaborator to assist them with their application.
 The collaborator may be a family member, support worker, a representative from a service organization, or any other individual whom the parent/guardian identifies in the application.

-- Bon départ : A Jumpstart regional manager will review and verify all applications for funding.
+- Bon départ : A Jumpstart relationship manager will review and verify all applications for funding.
 If an application for funding is approved, the approved funding amount will be delivered by Jumpstart to the service organization (as defined below).

 - Organisme de service/bénéficiaire : The “Service Organization”, or “Payee”, is the registered business, non-profit, or charitable organization running the sport or physical activity program.